-that we obtain parcel boundaries that reflect other modalities, especially in the motor area where we observe strong similarities.
+Our comparisons with myelin maps, task fMRI and cytoarchitecture show that we obtain parcel boundaries that reflect other modalities, especially in the motor area where we observe strong similarities.
 Inter modality comparisons should however be considered carefully.
 First, all different modalities are obtained after a series of processing steps where several errors could be introduced (cortical folding based registration, volume to surface projection, segmentation...).
 Furthermore, it is still unclear how much these modalities interact and how similar they are expected to be.
 Therefore, complete agreement is not to be expected.
 In particular, we have observed that all dMRI driven parcellations we considered are generally performing worse than random parcellations in terms of overlap with Brodmann areas that are not in the motor area.
-There are sevparcellations are performing worse than chance suggests that Brodmann areas' boundaries are not properly aligned with the dMRI data.
-This is very likely to be the case for subjects that have very different folding patterns with respect to

-- eral facts that can explain this phenomenon.
+There are several facts that can explain this phenomenon.
 The Brodmann maps are obtained from a single subject, then projected onto an atlas, which is then registered to the single subjects based on cortical folding.
-The registration process is based - on sulcal depth, which focuses strongly on the motor area where the folding patterns are more consistent between subjects.
-The observation that dMRI driven
+The registration process is based on sulcal depth, which focuses strongly on the motor area where the folding patterns are more consistent between subjects.
+The observation that dMRI driven parcellations are performing worse than chance suggests that Brodmann areas' boundaries are not properly aligned with the dMRI data.
+This is very likely to be the case for subjects that have very different folding patterns with respect to the reference surface.
+The fact that our comparisons are favourable in the motor area supports this theory.
+Other possible explanations could be that dMRI locally disagrees with cytoarchitectural boundaries, or that the dMRI processing steps and noise have introduced some errors that do not allow to recover these boundaries.